noapeled/GloolaServer/README.md

         "password": ...
     }

 If login details are correct, then the server will reply with a JWT token.
-The client then must incldue the token in all subsequent API requests, either in the request body as
+The client then includes the token in all subsequent API requests, preceded by the string "JWT ".
+The token can appear in the request body as

     {
         ...
-        token: ...
+        token: JWT <the_jwt_token_from_the_authentication>
     }

 or in HTTP header

-    X-ACCESS-TOKEN: ...
+    X-ACCESS-TOKEN: JWT <the_jwt_token_from_the_authentication>

-Tokens are valid for 1 month.
+JWT tokens issued by Gloola server are valid for 1 month.
 Userid "admin" is always available and has unlimited access permissions, see password in separate mail.

 ## Get all entities in a collection